Strain tuning of highly frustrated magnets: Order and disorder in the distorted kagome Heisenberg antiferromagnet: Glassy energy landscape

 We made an attempt to estimate the ground-state degeneracy -- up to global SU(2) rotations -- by monitoring the number of \emph{different} \cite{diffnote} converged spin configurations, $N_{\rm diff}$, whose energy equals the minimum energy within a small window $\Delta\varepsilon=10^{-9}J$.
 For samples with c-type boundaries we find that $N_{\rm diff}$ scales with $N_{\rm init}$ for all values of $C$ and system sizes $N$, indicating that the ground states are continuously degenerate.
 This is consistent with the finding of non-trivial zero modes reported below.

 In contrast, for samples with ic-type boundaries we observe that $N_{\rm diff}$ tends to saturate with increasing $N_{\rm init}$, at least for strain values $|\Ccr| < |C| < |\Cmax|$.
-The actual number of ground states depends on both $C$ and $N$, with a non-monotonic variations, see Table~\ref{table:gs}.
+The actual number of ground states depends on both $C$ and $N$, with non-monotonic variations, see Table~\ref{table:gs}.
 We point out, however, that counting \emph{true} ground states is a numerically expensive task for large systems due to the glassy nature of the energy landscape, and a compromise between runtime, convergence accuracy, and selection window $\Delta\varepsilon$ is required.
 Based on the available data, we are not able to determine how the ground-state degeneracy of ic-type samples scales with system size; the results clearly point toward a non-extensive number.

-\section{Low-energy modes}
+\subsection{Low-energy modes}

 To further characterize the states of the strained kagome Heisenberg magnet, we determine the quadratic energy cost of fluctuations around ground-state configurations.
 To this end, we construct the Hessian matrix for a given minimum-energy state and determine its eigenvalues and eigenvectors.